Mika255/HomeAssistant/README.md

 ## Todos

-- Use decluttering card to simplify the lovelace-UI
 - Use the colors defined by the theme instead of hard-coded colors
-- Enhance the design of the shopping list card
 - Fix the 20s UI-delay when changing sources via the media-player
+- Further declutter the yaml file

+## Done
+- DONE Use decluttering card to simplify the lovelace-UI
+- DONE Enhance the design of the shopping list card